Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 Gross Profit Formula

-If sales are higher than the cost of goods, the business makes a gross profit.
-If costs are higher, the business records a gross loss.
+If sales exceed the cost of goods sold, the business records a gross profit.
+If costs are higher than sales, the business records a gross loss.

 Importance of the Trading Account

-The trading account helps business owners know whether their core activity — buying and selling — is profitable.
+The Trading Account helps business owners know whether their core business activities are profitable.

 2. Helps in Pricing Decisions

-Businesses can adjust product prices after analyzing gross profit.
-If costs increase, prices may need adjustment to maintain profitability.
+Businesses can adjust product prices after reviewing gross profit levels.
+If costs increase significantly, selling prices may need adjustment to maintain profitability.
+Learn more from 10 Best Product Pricing Methods In Business

 Meaning of Profit and Loss Account